cpvivek/Coronary-Heart-Disease-Risk-Prediction/README.md

 # Coronary-Heart-Disease-Risk-Prediction

+# Introduction
+The contribution of ML in the healthcare industry is becoming more and more significant day by day.
+Looking into the health data of patients, along with demographic and lifestyle data can give us helpful insights into the medical condition of a patient.
+In this project, I'll be developing an ML Classification model to help predict if a patient is at the risk of developing Coronary Heart Disease, in the next 10 years, given their medical, behavioral and demographic data.

+Objective:
 The objective of the project would be to predict whether a patient is under risk of contracting coronory heart disease (CHD) in the next 10 years, given the data about following 14 attributes:

 • Sex: male or female("M" or "F")